Gordonby/aksc-petclinic/README.md

-# Spring PetClinic on AKS
+# AKS-Construction - Spring PetClinic

-`status = in-progress`
+`status = in-progress (nearly there... 😄)`

-This repo deploys the Spring Petclinic application onto an Azure Kubernetes Cluster, all using bicep in a single `code-golf` step.

-## Aim
+## Sample Objective

 To deploy a sample of the Petclinic application into the Azure Kubernetes Service all using Bicep.
-This is not a real-world pattern, but great for producing samples quickly.
+Deploying web applications as part of a Bicep deployment is not a production pattern, but is great for producing samples quickly.

 ## Notable components

 ### ACR

-Rather than use publicly hosted docker images, we will import them into an Azure Container Registry where they can be scanned by Microsoft Defender before being used in Kubernetes.
+Rather than use publicly hosted docker images, we will import them into an Azure Container Registry where they can be [scanned by Microsoft Defender](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks#scanning-images-in-acr-registries) before being used in Kubernetes.

 ### AKS

-The AKS Construction Set is being leveraged to deploy a secure cluster in a simple way.
+[AKS Construction](https://github.com/Azure/Aks-Construction) is being leveraged to deploy a secure cluster in a simple way.

+## PetClinic - helm chart

+A simple helm chart for the PetClinic application has been created, read more about it [here](spring-petclinic-cloud-chart/README.md).

 ## The bicep

-TODO: Diagram

 Bicep File | Description
 ---------- | -----------
-main.bicep | Orchestrates creation of all resources aks-construction/main.bicep | Creates AKS and associated infrastructure components importImages.bicep | Imports container images into ACR from DockerHub
+main.bicep | Orchestrates creation of all resources aks-construction/main.bicep | Creates AKS and associated infrastructure components importImages.bicep | Imports container images into ACR from DockerHub createDatabase.bicep | Installs the MySql databases via helm charts installApp.bicep | Installs the Petclinic helm chart

 ## Lets deploy it!